appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/network-access.md

 :::caution
 Be aware that the URLs below should be the URLs of the self-hosted Appcircle server in your organization.

+Below are the sample URLs that show the required subdomains compatible with the sample configuration in the installation documents.
 :::

 - api.appcircle.spacetech.com